-NOTE 11: EARNINGS PER SHARE
+NOTE 12: EARNINGS PER SHARE

 Basic income per share is calculated using the weighted average number of shares of common stock outstanding during the period.
 Stock options and restricted stock are included in the calculation of diluted earnings per share, except when their effect would be anti-dilutive.
-In addition, net income applicable to participating securities and the related participating securities are excluded from the computation of basic income per share.